-The nearest land being used for farming is located approximately 1-mile south of the subject site (within County jurisdiction).
+The nearest land being used for farming is located approximately one hundred feet north of the subject site, across Cardella Road.
+However, final maps have recently been approved to construct homes here.
 The proposed development would not affect farming operations.